-Recommendation 2: Bilaterally-generated UTIs should consist of (1) the LEI of the party generating the UTI, followed by (2) the date of execution of the transaction in the format YYYYMMDD followed by (3) three or more letters selected by the generating party.
+Recommendation 2: Bilaterally Except in the case of auto-collateralizations by Euroclear UKI, bilaterally-generated UTIs should consist of (1) the LEI of the party generating the UTI, followed by (2) the date of execution of the transaction in the format YYYYMMDD followed by (3) three or more letters selected by the generating party.
 UTIs should consist of alphanumeric characters only.